 New applications for the Fall 2015 Semester at San Luis Obispo College of Law are now being accepted.
-Although applications and admissions will be processed on a rolling basis as received, students will not be officially enrolled and tuition will not be accepted until the Committee of Bar Examiners of the State Bar of California grants final approval of the new branch campus.
-Final approval is anticipated no later than June 2015.
+Applications and admissions will be processed on a rolling basis as received.
 Contact Dean of Admissions Wendy LaRiviere (email@example.com) or 831-582-4000 ext.
 1012 with any questions about the admissions process.
 Click here to apply!

 Tuition and Fees for SLO Campus

 The San Luis Obispo College of Law is offering a special tuition program for students enrolling for Fall 2015.
 The annual tuition for the 2015-2016 academic year will be $12,000 for the first-year curriculum.
 Following the law school’s long-standing guaranteed tuition program, the annual tuition rate is guaranteed through graduation as long as the student remains in good academic standing.
 An annual student fee of $700 is also required.
 Please note that books, materials, and some non-credit workshops are purchased separately and are not included in the tuition or annual fee.

 * The above tuition plan is exclusively for new law students at the SLO campus.
 Students attending the Monterey College of Law campuses in Seaside and Santa Cruz are subject to the regular tuition schedule as detailed on the MCL website.
 Transfer students from USLO are covered under a special tuition program.
 Please contact Dean of Admissions Wendy LaRiviere (firstname.lastname@example.org) for specific details.

 Students are also eligible for the law school’s Tuition Installment Plan (TIP) that allows students to pay tuition and fees over a 12-month period for a 5% fee.